casey/just/README.md

 - `which(name)`<sup>1.39.0</sup> — Search directories in the `PATH` environment
   variable for the executable `name` and return its full path, or the empty string if no executable with `name` exists.
-With `set lists`, returns the empty list if no executable with `name` exists.
 Currently unstable.

   ```just